FerhatAvdic/Edutailors/_includes/terms.md

 4. **HOW TO ENTER.** Follow these steps:

-    - Click on the link in the Campaign email invitation or go to https://www.Edutailors.com/tailorlikeme and follow the instructions.
+    - Click on the link in the Campaign email invitation and follow the instructions.
     - Register for the Campaign by providing all required information.
     - Take a selfie photograph and post it on your Instagram, Facebook and/or Twitter account with the hashtag #tailorlikeme (the "Entry" or "Entries").
     - Weekly winners will be drawn randomly and contacted through the contact address